liferay/liferay-frontend-projects/projects/npm-tools/packages/changelog-generator/README.md

 At first glance, this may seem like a "reinvented wheel", but we haven't _invented_ anything; we've actually just _built_ a small, simple wheel (a single file with zero dependencies that in essence basically boils down to a wrapper around an invocation of `git log`) that's well adapted to our use case.

 [Clay](https://github.com/liferay/clay) is an example of a project that currently uses [Lerna](https://github.com/lerna/lerna).
-Lerna provides its own changelog functionality, among many other things, and `liferay-changelog-generator` is not intended to be a replacement for all of that.
+Lerna provides its own changelog functionality, among many other things, and `@liferay/changelog-generator` is not intended to be a replacement for all of that.